 Since it offers information according to topics rather than general business processes, a data warehouse is subject-oriented.
 Examples of such topics include inventory, sales, and promotions.
 Building a sales-focused data warehouse is necessary, for instance, if you want to examine the sales data for your business.

 By combining data from several sources into a common format, a data warehouse is created.
-In terms of nomenclature, structure, and coding, the data must be kept in the warehouse in a way that is standardised and widely recognised.
+In terms of nomenclature, structure, and coding, the data must be kept in the warehouse in a way that is standardized and widely recognized.

 Effective data analysis is made possible by this.
 Once non-volatile data is added to a data warehouse, it must not change.
 Data is read-only throughout.
 When new data is entered, old data is not deleted.
 You can better understand what occurred and when by doing this.